-The first question is whether you have a U.S. green card (lawful permanent residence).
-With very few exceptions, you must obtain a green card before you become eligible to apply for citizenship.
-So if you haven't yet reached this point, learn about your eligibility by reading "Eligibility for a U.S. Green Card."
+The first question regarding U.S. citizenship eligibility is whether you have a U.S. green card (lawful permanent residence).
+With few exceptions, you must obtain a green card before you become eligible to apply for naturalized citizenship.
+So if you haven't yet reached this point, learn about your eligibility by reading Can You Get a U.S. Green Card?.

 Once you have established your eligibility, you need to file some paperwork with U.S. Citizenship and Immigration Services (USCIS).
 The N-400 is the form to get the process started.
-As of 2017, it costs $640 to file the application for naturalization, plus an $85 biometrics fee.
-You will need to attach a copy of your green card.
+As of 2023, it costs $640 to file the application for naturalization, plus an $85 biometrics (fingerprinting) fee in most cases; but USCIS regularly hikes the fees.

 See our tips for filing the N-400 to find out what to expect.

-You probably won't need to hire a lawyer to apply for U.S. citizenship, unless you have some troublesome items in your background.
+You don't necessarily need to hire a lawyer to apply for U.S. citizenship, unless you have some troublesome items in your background.
 If you're ready to take on the task yourself, see Becoming a U.S. Citizen, A Guide to the Law, Exam & Interview, by Ilona Bray (Nolo).